 Weather forecast for Ireland for the weekend from Met Eireann

-The weather forecast for Friday night is for showers in many places with a spell of rain affecting much of Leinster and Ulster.
-The rain will be heavy at times with the risk of isolated thunder.
-Elsewhere showers will become more scattered with clear spells developing.
-Lowest temperatures 3 to 8 degrees in light to moderate variable breezes.
-Misty in places with a few fog patches developing.
+According to the weather forecast from Met Eireann, many places will hold fully dry on Saturday with increasing high cloud which will make the sunshine a little hazy at times.
+Just the odd light shower possible during the day, before heavier showers move into the southwest during the evening.
+Highest temperatures will range 15 to 20 degrees, in moderate southeast breezes.
+It will be mildest inland away from south and east facing coasts.

-The weather forecast for Saturday is for any rain lingering over Ulster and parts of north Leinster will soon clear to give a bright, fresh day countrywide with sunny spells.
-However, there will be some scattered showers about also with a few heavy in the afternoon.
-Top temperatures 13 to 16 degrees, in a light to moderate southwest or variable breeze.
-Clear spells overnight on Saturday night with just well scattered light showers.
-Lows of 5 to 8 degrees.
+Scattered outbreaks of rain will move from the southwest overnight on Saturday.
+Misty with hill and coastal fog too.
+Mild and humid with overnight lows of 10 to 13 degrees, in mostly moderate southeast breezes.

-Our 7 day Atlantic Chart shows the precipitation and pressure forecast in 6 hour intervalshttps://t.co/9Giuj4UrWU— Met Éireann (@MetEireann) June 14, 2019
+Here is our 7 day Atlantic Chart, showing the pressure and precipitation— Met Éireann (@MetEireann) June 21, 2019

-A nationwide forecast and outlook covering the next week can be found here. https://t.co/9gKN6SDMVu pic.twitter.com/gPV7DmsRGB
+A nationwide forecast and outlook covering the next week can be found here:https://t.co/9gKN6SVok4 … … pic.twitter.com/JoS7gTukKe

-The weather forecast for Sunday for Ireland from Met Eireann is for widespread showers.
-There will be a few bright or short sunny spells, but the showers will be fairly widespread by lunchtime.
-Many will be heavy in the afternoon and early evening, with possibly a few thundery downpours in places.
-Top temperatures 14 to 17 degrees in light to moderate south to southwest winds, which will be occasionally fresh and gusty near south and southeast coasts.
-Further showers overnight.
-Lows of 8 to 10 degrees.
+The weather forecast for Sunday is for a locally damp start with heavy rain also affecting southern counties.
+Heavy thundery rain in the south will slowly push northwards through the day with high accumulations possible in some relatively short durations.
+Spot flooding is likely.
+North Ulster may however hold dry and bright until later in the afternoon.
+Feeling humid, with highs of 15 to 20 degrees, all in a moderate easterly breezes.
+Further widespread rain or showers for Sunday night, with a chance of a few thunderstorms.

-According to Met Eireann, further showers are expected on Monday, heaviest and most frequent in the west and northwest with longer drier and sunnier intervals elsewhere.
-Top temperatures 14 to 18 degrees in moderate southwesterly winds.
-Mostly dry and clear overnight.
-Lows of 6 to 9 degrees.
+According to Met Eireann, latest indications are for very warm and humid weather next week, with temperatures several degrees above normal, generally into the low 20s, and even a little higher on some of the days later in the week.
+Whilst there will be lengthy spells of summer sunshine, some heavy thundery showers will break out from time to time too.
+Easterly breezes will be replaced by more southerly ones later in the week.

 Leave your comment